tachyons/gitlab.nvim/README.md

 1. Confirm whether you face the same issues when starting a fresh Neovim session with `nvim --clean` and sourcing the minimal [spec/init.lua](./spec/init.lua).

+### Release Process

+1. Review whether each merge request since the last release has/requires a changelog entry.

+1. Create a new merge request to increment the plugin version.

+   1. Update `PLUGIN_VERSION` in [lua/gitlab/globals.lua](./lua/gitlab/globals.lua).

+   1. Add a new `## vX.Y.Z` header above the previous [CHANGELOG.md](./CHANGELOG.md) entry.

+1. Merge the merge request once it has been approved.

+1. Create a new signed git tag off of the `main` branch.

 ## Features

 ### GitLab Duo Code Suggestions (Beta)